kiboschool/course-c4s-writing/src/communicating-for-success/final-assessments.md

 Your submission should include:
 - Your answers to the purpose, audience, and information planning questions
 - Your outline
-- Your evalaution using the 7Cs
+- Your evaluation using the 7Cs
 - Your final blog post

 **Submit your assignment on Gradescope and then upload a copy to the Week 10 submission area on the Woolf platform.**